alexa-js/alexa-app-server/README.md

 	// The port the server should bind to
 	port: 80,

-	// By default, GET requests to Alexa App endpoints will show the
+	// By default, GET requests to Alexa App endpoints will show the debugger
-	// debugger UI.
+	// UI.
 This can be disabled.
+If 'verify' is set to true, 'debug' will be
+	// set to false by default.
 	debug: true,

 	// By default, some information is logged with console.log(), which can be disabled